AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

 Data comes from CFD transient simulations, and by definition is attached to a mesh.

 Mesh describes a body geometry, and contains a set of **discrete vertices** and a **set of triangles**.
-Triangles represent the link between 3 different vertices.
+Triangles represent the link between 3 different vertices (*P1, P2, P3*).
 Illustration of a mesh and a mesh triangle can be seen below:

 .. image:: /_static/pressure/mesh.png
-    :width: 65 %
+    :width: 60 %
 .. image:: /_static/pressure/triangle.png
-    :width: 30 %
+    :width: 35 %

-Pressure data is extracted at each of the mesh vertices.
+Pressure data is extracted at the center of each of the mesh's triangles (C).
 The frequency for exporting pressure is set during the simulation setup.
 The resulting data has the form of a signal, or a time series.
 An example of a pressure signal is shown below: